-ASD Management’s Randy Todorovich Receives Award for Advancing Relationships between California Surgery Centers and Health Plans
+ASD Management’s Randy Todorovich Receives Award

 The California Association of Ambulatory Surgery Associations (CASA) has awarded The Richard LeBlanc Award to Randy Todorovich, ASD Management Senior Vice President of Managed Care.
 Originally called “The President’s Award,” the honor is given to a CASA member who has given tirelessly to the volunteer organization, above the call of duty.
 The award has been given only 11 times in CASA’s 30-year history.